 - Hybrid rugosa are from crossing Rosa rugosa with garden roses.
 The results are fabulous.
 Few roses are grown as easily as these ones.
 The roses are a large, dense, thorny shrub with deeply veined leaves and the blooms are large too, opening wide either single or fully double.
 Many have delicious fragrance and repeat bloom well into Autumn although some may have large hips at the same time.
 Free from diseases, tolerant of cold and even do not mind growing by the coast.

 Climbing Roses easily create the quintessential charming, English cottage look.
-There is a climbing rose suitable for every position you could wish for or imagine.
-An old tree trunk, a trellis, arbour, arch, obelisk, wall or garden shed.
+There is a climbing rose suitable for every position you could wish for or imagine in the garden.
+An old tree trunk, a trellis, arbour, arch, obelisk, wall or garden shed make terrific bases for roses to grow over.
 Climbing roses produce long, arching canes that can be attached to fences, arches, arbors, trellises or walls.
 The effect is a vibrant, They will bloom continuously in Summer and Autumn although a few styles bloom just once.
 Most of the classes of roses both modern and old roses do have a climbing form where the canes grow longer and become more flexible than the normal plant.
-These have come about by spontaneous mutations although with climbing ‘old garden roses’ it may be just a characteristic of that particular rose.
+These have come about by spontaneous mutations.
+Although, with climbing ‘old garden roses’ it may be just a characteristic of that particular rose.
 Climbing roses are in three main categories; Climbers, Ramblers and Pillar roses.

 - Climbers are modern roses with stiff canes that repeat bloom.
 They will grow to 6 metres.
 The blooms are available in a multitude of colours and are grown as single blooms or in clusters.
 Climbers happily growing in particular spots in the garden are Crepuscule, Kiss Me Kate, Renae, New Dawn, Soaring Spirits, Jeannie La Joie, Westerland, Wollerton Old Hall, Pinkie, Blossomtime, Bantry Bay, Nahema and Florentina,

 - Ramblers have long, flexible canes and an ability to grow 6-10 metres tall with small to medium sized blooms.
-Ramblers are often once blooming, but may be repeat or continuous.
+Ramblers are often the style that bloom only once a season, but may be repeat or be continuous.
 If there is not enough support for ramblers they will grow along the ground and cover anything in their path so watch out.
 If tied up correctly they will easily cover pergolas, arbours and arches due to their vigorous nature.

 Miniature roses are delicate, tiny bloomed roses that are a replica of other roses and grow to 30-35 centimetres approximately.
 They are compact so suitable for pot plants inside and out or rockeries and garden borders.